mihikakrishna/Hand-Gesture-Recognizer/README.md

 # Hand Gesture Recognition (22)
 ### Hi Grader 👋
-**Fun Fact: ** We were the only group out of 36 groups to have a live VISUAL demo on presentation day 🤯 and it worked seemlessly well.
+<b>Fun Fact:</b> We were the <b>only</b> group out of 36 groups to have a live VISUAL demo on presentation day 🤯 and it worked seemlessly well.

 ## About The Project